 IMPORTANT: The air intake system must not leak.
-Any leak, no matter how small, may result in internal engine damage due to abrasive dirt and dust entering the intake system.
+Any leak, no matter how small, may result in engine failure due to abrasive dirt and dust entering the intake system.

 - 1. Inspect all intake hoses (piping) for cracks.
-Replace as necessary. - 2.
-Check clamps (A) on piping which connect the air cleaner, engine and, if present, turbocharger.
+Replace as necessary. - Check clamps (A) on piping which connect the air cleaner, engine, and, if present, turbocharger.
 Tighten clamps as necessary.
 This will help prevent dirt from entering the air intake system through loose connections causing internal engine damage. - 3.
 If engine has a rubber dust unloader valve (B), inspect the valve on bottom of air cleaner for cracks or plugging.
 Replace as necessary.

-IMPORTANT: ALWAYS REPLACE primary air cleaner element when air restriction indicator shows a vacuum of 625 mm (25 in.)
+IMPORTANT: ALWAYS REPLACE primary air cleaner element when air restriction indicator is red or shows a vacuum of at least 3.5 kPa (14 in.)
 H2O, is torn, or visibly dirty.